chronoscan-capture/chrono-api/docs/objects.md

 # Objects

-This objects gives access to common functions in ChronoScan.
+This objects gives access to objects that allows to do main tasks in ChronoScan.

+To start using this API, a client will usually create a CSAClient object.

 ## Automation objects